Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Season Stats

-- He's also tacked on eight catches for 94 yards (18.8 per game) and one touchdown.
+- He also averages 18.8 receiving yards per game, grabbing eight passes for 94 yards and one touchdown.

-- The Bills have run 54.3% passing plays and 45.7% rushing plays this season.
-They rank second in the NFL in scoring.
+- The Bills have thrown the ball in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Moss' matchup with the Titans.